Bryan Pratt, CFP®, AIF®< Back to Team

 Bryan joined our firm as a financial planner in 2004.
 He focuses primarily on comprehensive financial planning and investment management for individuals and families, as well as retirement plan design and service for small businesses.
 Bryan is extremely passionate about the integration of retirement planning, investments, and technology; he employs a technical, data-driven approach (a likely by-product of his computer science and mathematics education,) then distills that analysis to provide simple, clear, and actionable advice for our clients.

-Bryan has been recognized for his retirement planning expertise and was named to Forbes’ list of America’s Top Next Generation Wealth Advisors in 2018.
+Bryan has been recognized for his retirement planning expertise and was named to Forbes’ list of America’s Top Next-Generation Wealth Advisors in 2018 and 2019.
 He has also been a featured presenter on the topics of Retirement and Practice Transitions for multiple industry association events.

 Bryan is a graduate of Luther College and obtained his CERTIFIED FINANCIAL PLANNER(CFP®) certification in 2008.
 He holds the Accredited Investment Fiduciary (AIF®) designation and multiple securities registrations (through Commonwealth Financial Network).
 Bryan also maintains memberships in various industry organizations, such as the Financial Planning Association (FPA) and the Financial Services Institute (FSI).
 Prior to becoming a financial planner, Bryan worked in the account management division of a retail mutual fund company.